Descriptive Analytics in 2026

 The winners are the ones who understand why it happened, predict what’s coming next, and take decisive action based on that insight—all before their competition even finishes generating last week’s reports.

-And that's where the real competitive advantage lives.
+That’s the evolution beyond descriptive analytics.
+And that’s where the real competitive advantage lives.